Saturated and unsaturated compounds: Unsaturated organic compounds

 The concept of saturation can be described using various naming systems, formulas, and analytical tests.
 For instance, IUPAC nomenclature is a system of naming conventions used to describe the type and location of unsaturation within organic compounds.
 The "degree of unsaturation" is a formula used to summarize and diagram the amount of hydrogen that a compound can bind.
-Unsaturation can be determined by NMR, mass spectrometry and IR spectroscopy, or by determining a compound's bromine number or iodine number.
+Unsaturation can be determined by NMR, mass spectrometry, and IR spectroscopy, or by determining a compound's bromine number or iodine number.

-Fatty acids
+Fatty acids and fats

 The terms saturated vs unsaturated are often applied to the fatty acid constituents of fats.
 The triglycerides (fats) that comprise tallow are derived from the saturated stearic and monounsaturated oleic acids.
 Many vegetable oils contain fatty acids with one (monounsaturated) or more (polyunsaturated) double bonds in them.

 Saturated and unsaturated compounds beyond organic chemistry

 Organometallic chemistry

 In organometallic chemistry, a coordinatively unsaturated complex has fewer than 18 valence electrons and thus is susceptible to oxidative addition or coordination of an additional ligand.
-Unsaturation is characteristic of many catalysts.
+Unsaturation is the characteristic of many catalysts.
 The opposite of coordinatively unsaturated is coordinatively saturated.
 Complexes that are coordinatively saturated rarely exhibit catalytic properties.